yishayv/lyacorr/README.md

 ## Installation

-Deployment is not very user friendly at this point.
+Note that deployment is not very user friendly at this point.

 ### Requirements
 - Python 2, or Python 3